tri-cods/install/guides/firefox.md

 When the installation is complete, Firefox will open.

-Congratulations you have successfully installed Firefox!
+Congratulations, you have successfully installed Firefox!

 ![Image showing a fresh install of Firefox](images/firefox06.PNG)